rainforestapp/FrontendPractices/FolderStructure.md

     index.js
     action.js
     reducer.js
+    mockData.js
   __mocks__
     index.js
-    mockData.js
+    ...
 ```

-__Bear in mind__: Each of these files are optional because often a component doesn't need all of them.
+__Bear in mind__: Each of these files are optional.
+A component mostly only needs a few.

 ### index.js
 Contains the React Component itself.